Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 ![alt text](https://github.com/D3vvy/iannwtf_DCGAN/blob/master/images-gifs/showcase_interval.png "Interval-Illustration")

 The two learning rates are adjusted given the discriminator's accuracy on the fakes  as well as the real data.
 We set two thresholds to determine the learning rate adjustment: If either of the discriminator's accuracies is below the first (lower) threshold the discriminator's learning rate is increased slightly and the generator's decreased since the discriminator's classification is considered less informative.
 If the discriminator's accuracies reach above the second (higher) threshold, we do the opposite, since the discriminator should not get too powerful and the generator gets very informative feedback.
-In between the thresholds we increase both learning rates, because we can.
+In between the thresholds we increase both learning rates.
 This enables us to control the training process which again yields better results.

 The key to success in training a DCGAN is tuning the interplay between generator and discriminator, because one of them gets "ahead".
 If the discriminator is too powerful, it will classify all the generators image as fake.
 In the opposite case, the discriminator is fooled every time and hence classifies everything as true.
 For the generator both cases result in the same situation: *It is left with no useful feedback*.
 Both architecture and learning parameters have to be tuned to achieve good results.